LapTapk/rled/README.md

 * like BEAM pretty printer
 * with extremely incomplete BEAM instruction set
 * architecture which allow adding tokens with ease
+* it is not designed to perfectly decompile any instructions present in translation module (it may crash on some BEAMs)

 Version 0.2 can be:
 * like BEAM pretty printer